acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 Thu, 31 May 2018 12:10:45

 Also, science (intentionally uncapitalized) and engineering:

 "Education is what, when, and why to do things.
 Training is how to do it.

 "In science, if you know what you are doing, you should not be doing it.
 In engineering, if you do not know what you are doing, you should not be doing it."&mdash;Richard Hamming, <em>The Art of Doing Science and Engineering (1997)</em>

 ## A Brief Note
 Thu, 31 May 2018 12:16:41

 To my other reader, acknowledging my absence...

 Been trying to get into a single-story home, for the sake of our sadly abused knees, etc.

 Succeeded three weeks ago, been consumed with "next steps" since then.

 Posting may or may not continue to be erratic, but then it's always been like that, hasn't it?

 ## Criticism and The Web
 Thu, 31 May 2018 12:29:55

-"When I first prepared this particular talk...
+&ldquo;When I first prepared this particular talk...
 I realized that my usual approach is usually critical.
 That is, a lot of the things that I do, that most people do, are because they hate something somebody else has done, or they hate that something hasn't been done.
 And I realized that informed criticism has completely been done in by the web.
 Because the web has produced so much uninformed criticism.
-It's kind of a Gresham's Law -- bad money drives the good money out of circulation.
+It&rsquo;s kind of a Gresham&rsquo;s Law&mdash;bad money drives the good money out of circulation.
 Bad criticism drives good criticism out of circulation.
-You just can't criticize anything."&mdash;Alan Kay <a href="https://vimeo.com/10260548" rel="noopener" target="_blank"><em>How Simply and Understandably Could The &ldquo;Personal Computing Experience&rdquo; Be Programmed?</em></a>
+You just can&rsquo;t criticize anything.&rdquo;&mdash;Alan Kay <a href="https://vimeo.com/10260548" rel="noopener" target="_blank"><em>How Simply and Understandably Could The &lsquo;Personal Computing Experience&rsquo; Be Programmed?</em></a>

 ## The Language of Nature
 Thu, 31 May 2018 12:36:41

-"We must remember that Galileo merely said that the language of nature is written in mathematics.
+&ldquo;We must remember that Galileo merely said that the language of nature is written in mathematics.
 He did not say everything is.
 And even the truth about nature need not be expressed in mathematics.
 For most of human history, the language of nature has been the language of myth and ritual.
 These forms, one might add, had the virtues of leaving nature unthreatened and of encouraging the belief that human beings are part of it.
-It hardly befits a people who stand ready to blow up the planet to praise themselves too vigorously for having found the true way to talk about nature." &amp;mdash: Neil Postman <em>Amusing Ourselves to Death</em>
+It hardly befits a people who stand ready to blow up the planet to praise themselves too vigorously for having found the true way to talk about nature.&rdquo; &amp;mdash: Neil Postman <em>Amusing Ourselves to Death</em>

 ## Power/Corruption
 Thu, 31 May 2018 12:47:53

-"&rdquo;˜Power tends to corrupt, and absolute power corrupts absolutely.&rdquo; We&rdquo;ve all seen this quote of Lord Acton.
+&ldquo;&lsquo;Power tends to corrupt, and absolute power corrupts absolutely.&rsquo; We&rsquo;ve all seen this quote of Lord Acton.
 Most people agree with it.
 I don&rsquo;t.
 Like many (if not most) great quotes, it is dead wrong.
 Why?
 Because it&rsquo;s exactly backwards, that&rsquo;s why...

-"Let&rsquo;s reconstruct Acton&rsquo;s sentence in a way that reflects the truth of the matter (and energy) of power.
-Put the word &rdquo;˜man&rdquo; in place of &rdquo;˜power&rdquo;, and then move the word &rdquo;˜power&rdquo; behind the word &rdquo;˜corrupt(s)&rdquo;.
-Now let&rsquo;s see what it should look like if we&rdquo;re truly seeking the truth: &rdquo;˜(Man) tends to corrupt power, and absolute (Man) corrupts power absolutely&rdquo;."&mdash;Ianto Watt <a href="http://wmbriggs.com/post/24549/" rel="noopener" target="_blank"><em>Lord Acton's Apostasy</em></a>
+&ldquo;Let&rsquo;s reconstruct Acton&rsquo;s sentence in a way that reflects the truth of the matter (and energy) of power.
+Put the word &lsquo;man&rsquo; in place of &lsquo;power&rsquo;, and then move the word &lsquo;power&rsquo; behind the word &lsquo;corrupt(s)&rsquo;.
+Now let&rsquo;s see what it should look like if we&rsquo;re truly seeking the truth: &lsquo;(Man) tends to corrupt power, and absolute (Man) corrupts power absolutely&rsquo;.&rdquo;&mdash;Ianto Watt <a href="http://wmbriggs.com/post/24549/" rel="noopener" target="_blank"><em>Lord Acton&rsquo;s Apostasy</em></a>

 ## The Problem
 Sat, 02 Jun 2018 11:48:39